DawsonCooper/CS50w_Capstone/README.md

 Procfile contains a commant important for the hosting service Heroku that this project is hosted on.

+package.json and package-lock.json are files containing project dependencies and other information about how the server interacts with the project.

 #### How to use
 A user will first be prompted to login or create an account for the company that they are apart of.
 The user will then be redirected to the home page.